mrmlnc/grunt-bower-sync/README.md

       'your/target/directory': 'bower_components'
     },
     options: {
-      bowerFile: 'bower.json', // The path to the file.
+      // The path to the file.
 Default: 'bower.json'
+      bowerFile: 'bower.json',
-      dependencies: true, // Use when copying `dependencies` section.
+      // Use when copying `dependencies` section.
 Default: true
+      dependencies: true,
-      devDependencies: false, // Use when copying `devDpendencies` section.
+      // Use when copying `devDpendencies` section.
 Default: false
+      devDependencies: false,
-      peerDependencies: false, // Use when copying `peerDependencies` section.
+      // Use when copying `peerDependencies` section.
 Default: false
+      peerDependencies: false,
-      updateAndDelete: true, // Remove all files from dest that are not found in src.
-Default: true }
+      // Remove all files from dest that are not found in src.
+Default: true
+      updateAndDelete: true,
+      // Create symlinks to dependencies, instead of copying them.
+Default: false
+      symlink: false
+    }
   }
 }